• Skip to primary navigation

 Prevailing Market Prices

-The prevailing market price is one of the main things that I personally consider when pricing my items.
 This is the prices of the items in the online selling marketplace or basically, this is how much your competitors are selling similar items for.

 For example, if you have a simple, non-branded, high-quality non-branded black dress, just check your preferred online selling app, like Carousell and eBay, and check for how much they’re being sold for.
-Try to identify the lowest and the highest price that you can see online to see the range.

 Let’s say the range for that kind of item hovers around P199 – P499, then you can price your item within or slightly lower or slightly above that range.

 In my opinion, this is probably one of the best ways to price your item.
-This will also serve as your guide when buying your merchandise too.

 Brands, Rarity, Novelty, Other Factors to Consider

-Another thing to consider in pricing your item (while still keeping the prevailing market prices) is, of course, brands, rarity, novelty, etc of the items that you’re selling.
+Another thing to consider in pricing your item (while still keeping the prevailing market prices) is, of course, the brands, rarity, novelty, etc of the items that you’re selling.

 In my experience, this is one of the rare times you can price your merchandise a bit higher than usual.